Booker scores 16 as Suns cool off streaking Raptors, 99-95

 TIP-INS

-Raptors: Siakam had four assists in the first quarter.
+Raptors: Boucher matched a career high with nine offensive rebounds. … Siakam had four assists in the first quarter.
 He finished with seven. … Yuta Watanabe missed the previous four games after entering the health and safety protocols.

 UP NEXT